VerifyTests/Verify/docs/mdsource/serializer-settings.source.md

 snippet: DontScrubGuidsGlobal

+### NamedGuid

+Specific Guids can be named.

+snippet: NamedGuid

+Now when `c8eeaf99-d5c4-4341-8543-4597c3fd40c9` is found, it will be replaced with `guidName`.

 ## Dates are scrubbed

 By default dates (`DateTime` and `DateTimeOffset`) are sanitized during verification.
 This is done by finding each date and taking a counter based that that specific date.
 That counter is then used replace the date values.
 This allows for repeatable tests when date values are changing.